chu-mirror/chu-mirror.github.io/_posts/2024-03-18-lightweight-type.md

 and _'s name_ is a dereferencing of a pointer, it even doesn't have to be a C function.
 I will give my reasons of not using pointers for values, but just continue the implementaion for now.
-The hash table created in the previous paragraph serves only for a single function, so a centrical memory management is not desirable here.
+The hash table created in the previous paragraph serves only for a single function, so a centralized memory management is not desirable here.
 A seperated method should be used to modify that hash table.
 Because the name of employee is part of the value of employee, we can bind this method with the computing of hash value.
 I use the term _method_ even it doesn't differ from function for the form in a C program;